arvindk2025/CodeHunt-MERN-Stack-Web-App/README.md

-# CodeHunt - Freelance Marketplace for Developers
+# CodeHunt - Online Marketplace for Digital Freelance services (MERN STACK Web Application)

 CodeHunt is a FULL STACK (MERN STACK) Web Application.
 It is an online Marketplace / Platform that connects freelancers and clients from all around the Globe.